Botanical Name: Asparagus densiflorus 'Myers'

-This beautiful fern is easy to grow and, some say, more decorative than its close relative, the asparagus fern.
+This beautiful house plant is easy to grow and some say more decorative than its close relative, the asparagus fern.
 Foxtail fern is not a true fern, but a member of the lily family.
 It's also in the same family as the edible asparagus vegetable.

-Fronds densely covered with 1 in (2.5 cm) needle-like leaflets give this fern a delicate, feathery appearance.
-But, don't let its delicate appearance fool you.
-In its native, warm temperature forests of Africa, this fern is an aggressive grower and can be invasive.
+Stems are densely covered with 1 in (2.5 cm) needle-like leaflets give this plant a delicate, feathery appearance.
+But don't let its fragile appearance fool you.
+In its native, warm temperature forests of Africa, this plant is an aggressive grower and can be invasive.
 It's not a problem, though, contained in a pot.
 Cut it back or divide it in spring to keep it under control.

 Prune it back.
 Cut back stems to keep this fern compact and bushy.
 Trim off old, faded fronds to make room for new growth and to keep the plant looking its best.

 Repot in spring.
 Move to a pot only 1-2 in (2.5-5 cm) larger.
 Allow at least 1 in (2.5 cm) space from the rim of the pot, because the fleshy, tuberous roots sometimes force the potting mix up as they grow.

 Leaf drop is usually a symptom of too much sunlight -- or, more likely -- dry soil.
-Foxtail fern likes dappled sunlight.
+Foxtail likes dappled sunlight.
 Water regularly, but take care not to overwater.
 The plant's thick, tuberous roots store water and soggy soil can cause root rot.
 Raising the humidity can help; this plant loves to be misted.

 Origin: South Africa

 Height: Up to 3 ft (90 cm) long

 Water: Water thoroughly, allowing soil to dry out a little between waterings.
 Too much water can lead to root rot.
 Water sparingly in winter, but do not allow soil to dry out completely, which can cause it to shed its leaflets.
 Remember to use tepid water to water your house plants.